Active Wealth Management Firms Target Next-Gen Investors Using Old Tech

 Meanwhile, pressure mounts with rapidly increasing data volumes and requirements, and organizational analytic capabilities require constant upgrading.
 Likewise, digital data management and data analysis skills are more in demand than ever, adding to the ongoing talent squeeze.

 Our 2017 Global Risk Management Study findings illustrate the rapid pace of change across banking and the risk function, both driven by digital change, digital capabilities and digital competitors.
-Alongside this change, challenges similar to those from 2009 (see Figure 1).
+Alongside this change, challenges similar to those from 2009 #remain (see Figure 1).
 Banks face increasing business pressure to integrate risk and finance functions.
 They still struggle with talent shortages.
 From a technology standpoint, change is ongoing, but banks are stretching to use new technology (such as automation and cognitive computing) to full potential.

 Additionally, risk managers continue to face conduct risk, reputational risk and strategic risk challenges.
 Other new risks are still emerging, such as model risk, cyber risk and contagion risk.
-Complicating matters, the 2017 study finds banking risk leaders facing the expectations as their bank peers in terms of driving efficiency and wisely selecting the right people, technology and partnerships to get work done.
+Complicating matters, the 2017 study finds banking risk leaders facing the #same expectations as their bank peers in terms of driving efficiency and wisely selecting the right people, technology and partnerships to get work done.

 In the midst of—and to address—these challenges, banks are in varying stages of experimentation and adoption with cloud, analytics, automation and artificial intelligence.
 These technologies offer promise, both in terms of innovative, sleek solutions and substantial cost and efficiency gains.
 Can these technologies deliver beyond their promise?